GeorgeDowning20/thePiProject/README.md

 there, write -lm

 For terminal:
-add -lm as a build argument.
+add -lm as a linker argument.